shaundnz/cat-wiki/README.md

 This website is created using NextJS's static site generation features for extremely fast load times.
 All pages are generated at build time by using the NextJS `GetStaticProps` function and consuming data from the [The Cat API](https://thecatapi.com/).

-The website was built using a mobile first approach, it is fully responsive.
-Responsive styles implemented with the features provided by ChakraUI.
+The website was built using a mobile first approach and is fully responsive.
+Responsive styles were implemented with the features provided by ChakraUI.

 <table>
   <tr>